EngHusamSaad/NaQd/README.md

-# Customer and Debt Management Project
+# NaQd- Financial Mgt.
+System

 This is a Django-based web project for managing customers and debts.
 The project features a flexible user interface with Bootstrap and a sidebar design for displaying data.
 This is the final project for a programming training course in collaboration with Axsos.